Meet Our Board of Governors

 Prior to joining the Foundation, Steve served as vice president for development at Ahlbin Rehabilitation Centers, also in Bridgeport.
 From 1994 to 1999, he was director of development at Fairfield Prep.
 In his 28 years in the profession, Steve has guided these organizations to more than $150 million in charitable giving.
 In 2003, the Fairfield County and Connecticut Chapters of the Association of Fundraising Professionals (AFP) named Steve the Outstanding Professional Fundraiser in Connecticut.

-Steve is former chair of AFP’s Youth in Philanthropy and Next Generation Committees, which encourage the involvement of students and the growth of young professionals in philanthropy, the nonprofit sector and the practice of ethical fundraising.
+Steve is the former Chair of AFP’s Youth in Philanthropy and Next Generation Committees, which encourage the involvement of students and the growth of young professionals in philanthropy, the nonprofit sector and the practice of ethical fundraising.
 He is a past president of the Rotary Club of Trumbull and volunteers for the Georgetown University Alumni Admissions Program.
 He also serves on the advisory board of the Darien-based Tiny Miracles Foundation.

 Steve is part of a three-generation Prep family joining his father, Stephen P. Jakab ’58 and his son, Matthew Jakab ’16.
 Steve also attended Georgetown and the University of Chicago.
 He currently resides in Southport.